railsadminteam/rails_admin/docs/cancancan.md

 can :access, :rails_admin # needed to access RailsAdmin

 # Performed checks for `root` level actions:
-can :dashboard            # dashboard access
+can :read, :dashboard            # dashboard access

 # Performed checks for `collection` scoped actions:
 can :index, Model         # included in :read